 What to do if your trees are dying during a drought

-Summer 2019 is turning out to be a very different scenario.
+Over the years we have experienced bouts of heatwave.
 Mother Nature rages and many of us are feeling the sweltering heat.
 Even our trees are getting hot and bothered.

 At Accomplished Tree Management, where Nature is the very nature of our business, the extreme heatwave and unusually long period of drought are causes for worry.
 While as arborists we face many challenges in our job, Mother Nature's rage is probably the biggest test of our work.